ArmstrongLiwox/Simulating-a-typical-CICD-Pipeline-for-a-PHP-Based-application/README.md

 ![4](images/5.png)

-## Other environments from lower to higher.
+## Other environments from lower to higher

 ![3](images/6.png)